russell-parrott/AI-Governance-Reference/README.md

 # AI Governance Reference

-AI Governance Reference is a free public glossary explaining the terms used in AI governance and automated decision-making.
+AI Governance Reference is a plain-English reference library explaining the concepts, obligations and evidence structures that matter when organisations use AI and automated decision-making systems.
+It is designed for organisations, investigators, regulators, lawyers and others who need to understand how accountability is established, tested and challenged in practice.

-Each entry provides a clear, plain-English explanation of concepts such as human oversight, audit trails, accountability, control systems and decision authority.
-The aim is to help readers understand how automated systems are governed, monitored and explained in practice.
+The Reference is organised around five core governance questions: what the system is, who is responsible for it, how it is controlled, what records exist, and what legal obligations apply.
+Supporting sections extend that structure across legal frameworks, jurisdictions, governance tests, common governance failures and the institutional roles involved when automated decisions are examined.

-The reference is designed as a dictionary of governance concepts rather than a policy framework or technical tool.
+It is a reference, not legal advice.
 ---

 ## Purpose